Seafood boil

-Seafood boil is the generic term for any number of types of social events in which shellfish, whether saltwater or freshwater, is the central element.
+Seafood boil in the United States is the generic term for any number of types of social events in which shellfish, whether saltwater or freshwater, is the central element.
 Regional variations dictate the kinds of seafood, the accompaniments and side dishes, and the preparation techniques (boiling, steaming, baking, or raw).
 In some cases, a boil may be sponsored by a community organization as a fund-raiser or a mixer.
 In this way, seafood boils are like a fish fry, barbecue, or church potluck supper.
 Boils are also held by individuals for their friends and family for a weekend get-together and on the holidays of Memorial Day and Independence Day.
 While boils and bakes are traditionally associated with coastal regions of the United States, there are exceptions.

 Louisiana

 Shrimp, crab, and crawfish boils are a Louisiana Cajun tradition and can be found across Louisiana and can even now be found along the Gulf South.
-But it is the more popular crawfish boil that is most closely associated with Louisiana.
+But the more popular crawfish boil is most closely associated with Louisiana.
 The Breaux Bridge Crawfish Festival in Louisiana has been named one of the top 10 food events by USA Today and is a showcase for Cajun music and culture.
 Major crawfish boils are held by churches and other organizations as fundraisers throughout the spring.
 Tulane University holds an annual "Crawfest" in April, and the University of New Orleans holds an annual crawfish boil for all students at the end of the spring semester (Students unwinding on Crawfish and Unprecedented Fun—SUCAUF).
 Smaller events can be found in backyards and parks throughout April, May, and June.
 Locals traditionally eat crawfish, as well as crabs, without tools such as shell crackers or picks.

 One reason for the popularity of crawfish may be price.
 During the height of the season (late spring) the price may be less than a $1.50/pound retail for live crawfish (2006) with crawfish prices currently being around $.99/pound.
 Shrimp and crab are higher valued cash crops, and can be a less affordable option for larger groups.